dankgarlic1/Happy-Teacher-s-Day-Avijit-Sir/README.md

 - 📜 Fun letter drop and rotation effects.
 - 🎡 Interactive elements to enhance user experience.

-Feel free to explore the page and enjoy the animations! 🎉
+Feel free to explore the page and enjoy the animations!(tried my best lol!) 🎉

 ## Tech Stack 🧑‍💻